Schiff base: Coordination chemistry

-Schiff bases are common ligands in coordination chemistry.
+The term Schiff base is normally applied to these compounds when they are being used as ligands to form coordination complexes with metal ions.
+One example is Jacobsen's catalyst.
 The imine nitrogen is basic and exhibits pi-acceptor properties.
-The ligands are typically derived from alkyl diamines and aromatic aldehydes.
+Several, especially the diiminopyridines are noninnocent ligands.
+Many Schiff base ligands are derived from alkyl diamines and aromatic aldehydes.

 Chiral Schiff bases were one of the first ligands used for asymmetric catalysis.
 In 1968 Ryōji Noyori developed a copper-Schiff base complex for the metal-carbenoid cyclopropanation of styrene.
-For this work he was later awarded a share of the 2001 Nobel Prize in Chemistry.
 Schiff bases have also been incorporated into metal–organic frameworks (MOF).

 Conjugated Schiff bases

 Conjugated Schiff bases absorb strongly in the UV-visible region of the electromagnetic spectrum.
 This absorption is the basis of the anisidine value, which is a measure of oxidative spoilage for fats and oils.